Arjun4522/ARP_spoof/README.md

 # ARP Spoofing Tool

 This is a simple ARP spoofing tool implemented in Python using the Scapy library.
-ARP spoofing, also known as Man-in-the-Middle (MITM) attack, allows an attacker to intercept network traffic between two parties by impersonating one of them.
+This script is capable of poisoning the arp cache of the target machine, which can lead to Man-in-the-Middle(MiTM) attacks.

 ## Prerequisites